andry-tino/b-industrialprotocols/can/prio.md

 ## The role of the _Identifier_ field
 Every frame in CAN starts with a field called _Identifier_ which is the identifier of the variable whose value is being transmitted (or, to be more precise, whose value is matter of interest of the frame).

 The frame contention (not the bit contention) occurs only on this field.
 Typically, different frames have different identifiers as they represent different variables.
 So as the concurrent transmission goes on, the collision detection will occur not after the last bit of the identifier field is sent.
+This mechanism is called: _Binary countdown_.

 ### Priority and producer/consumer
 As a note, it can happen that 2 frames with the same identifier are sent, so they will represent the same variable, however we will see in later chapters that a bit flag later in the frame indicates if the frame contains the value of the variable or is just a request for that variable.
 Of course the protocol will set the flag to `0` in the former case so that producing is prioritezed on consuming.